8 basic steps from unpacking to autonomous drive/flight

 We have produced many helpful videos on using our indoor positioning system – Indoor “GPS”.
 The most fundamental ones are about Unpacking Marvelmind Indoor “GPS”.
 Watch it first to know what to do when you get a parcel from us.

-Since we have so many different hardware variants, the video was published quite some time ago, and we progressed far with developing the SW, but the details are slightly different.
+Since we have so many different hardware variants, the video was published quite some time ago, and we progressed far with developing the SW.
+The details are slightly different.
 But the whole idea and approach are the same.
 Check the video.
-Get the point and follow the Operating Manual’s step-by-step guide in more detail.
+Get the point and follow the Operating Manual‘s step-by-step guide in more detail.

 2) Follow the Operating Manual's step-by-step guide

-For many typical Starter Sets, we just recorded a step-by-step guide in the Operating Manual explaining in deep detail what to do to get the tracking from the system.
-It is pretty straightforward.
+For most common Starter Sets, we just put a step-by-step guide in the Operating Manual explaining in deep detail what to do to get the tracking from the system.
+It is straightforward.

 Thus, we won’t focus on those details in this article.
-We assume that we have followed them and successfully made the system up and running.
+We assume that you have followed them and successfully made the system up and running.

 3) What are the next steps?